m3db/m3/docs/architecture/engine.md

 ## Lifecycle of a write

 We now have enough context of M3DB's architecture to discuss the lifecycle of a write.
-A write begins when an M3DB client calls the Write or WriteBatch (TODO: API name?) endpoint on M3DB's thrift server.
+A write begins when an M3DB client calls the `writeBatchRaw` endpoint on M3DB's thrift server.
 The write itself will contain the following information:

 1. The namespace
 2. The series ID (byte blob)